xhlove/XstreamDL-CLI/README.md

   --speed-up-left SPEED_UP_LEFT
                         speed up when left count less than this value --live                live mode
+  --compare-with-url    use full url to compare with last segments to get new
+                        segments
+  --dont-split-discontinuity
-  --name-from-url       get name from segment url --live-duration LIVE_DURATION
+                        dont take #EXT-X-DISCONTINUITY tag as a new stream --name-from-url       get name from segment url --live-duration LIVE_DURATION
                         live record time, format HH:MM:SS, example 00:00:30